godotengine/godot-docs/classes/class_animatedtexture.rst

 - :ref:`float<class_float>` **get_frame_delay** **(** :ref:`int<class_int>` frame **)** const

-Retrieves the delayed assigned to the given ``frame`` ID.
+Returns the given frame's delay value.

 .. _class_AnimatedTexture_method_get_frame_texture:

 - :ref:`Texture<class_Texture>` **get_frame_texture** **(** :ref:`int<class_int>` frame **)** const

-Retrieves the :ref:`Texture<class_Texture>` assigned to the given ``frame`` ID.
+Returns the given frame's :ref:`Texture<class_Texture>`.

 .. _class_AnimatedTexture_method_set_frame_delay:

 - void **set_frame_delay** **(** :ref:`int<class_int>` frame, :ref:`float<class_float>` delay **)**

-Defines an additional delay (in seconds) between this frame and the next one, that will be added to the time interval defined by :ref:`fps<class_AnimatedTexture_property_fps>`.
+Sets an additional delay (in seconds) between this frame and the next one, that will be added to the time interval defined by :ref:`fps<class_AnimatedTexture_property_fps>`.
 By default, frames have no delay defined.
 If a delay value is defined, the final time interval between this frame and the next will be ``1.0 / fps + delay``.

 For example, for an animation with 3 frames, 2 FPS and a frame delay on the second frame of 1.2, the resulting playback will be: